rmsuthar/ravindra/index.md

 - Successfully led a team of developers in the creation of a responsive and accessible web application for a large financial institution.
 - Implemented SEO strategies that resulted in a 20% increase in organic traffic and increased performance of website by improving caching and restructured code to increase 30% increase traffic
-- Developed custom tagging library for custom datalayer to capture custom events and CTA.
-Its increased 15% analytical recoreds
+- Developed custom tagging library for custom data layer to capture custom events and CTA.
+Its increased 15% analytical records

 ## Licenses & Certifications
 - **Scrum Alliance Certifications**